 Using Google Pay

 You can use Google Pay with retailers that display the contactless or Google Pay logo as well as the Visa logo.

-There’s no limit to how much you can pay in one transaction, but some retailers might only let you use Google Pay for payments of up to £45.
+There’s no limit to how much you can pay in one transaction.
+But some retailers might set their own limits for Google Pay payments.

 Google Pay not working?